spatialaudio/digital-signal-processing-exercises/README.md

 - Online as [static web pages](https://nbviewer.jupyter.org/github/spatialaudio/digital-signal-processing-exercises/blob/outputs/index.ipynb) hosted with help of https://nbviewer.jupyter.org
 - Online as [static web pages](https://github.com/spatialaudio/digital-signal-processing-exercises/blob/outputs/index.ipynb) directly in the github preview
-- Online for [interactive usage](https://mybinder.org/v2/gh/spatialaudio/digital-signal-processing-exercises/outputs) hosted with help of https://mybinder.org
+- Online for [interactive usage](https://mybinder.org/v2/gh/spatialaudio/digital-signal-processing-exercises/master) hosted with help of https://mybinder.org
-- Local for interactive usage on your computer by cloning / downloading the repository from https://github.com/spatialaudio/digital-signal-processing-exercises
+- Local for interactive usage on the user's computer by cloning / downloading the repository from https://github.com/spatialaudio/digital-signal-processing-exercises

-Note: We use the [output branch](https://github.com/spatialaudio/digital-signal-processing-exercises/tree/outputs) merely to have convenient way of rendered results and plots for static web pages, whereas the master branch contains no outputs for convenient diff debugging.
+Note: We use the [output branch](https://github.com/spatialaudio/digital-signal-processing-exercises/tree/outputs) merely to have convenient way of rendered results and plots for static web pages, whereas the [master branch](https://github.com/spatialaudio/digital-signal-processing-exercises) contains no outputs for convenient diff debugging.
 Thus, output branch is derived from a current appropriate master version and will be changed hard from time to time.

 ## Python / Jupyter Environment

-The [Anaconda Python distribution](https://www.anaconda.com/products/individual) is a very convenient out of the box solution to install the required software to use Jupyter Notebook with Python.
+The [Anaconda Python distribution](https://www.anaconda.com/products/individual) is a very convenient out of the box solution to install the required software.

-It is very likely that the root environment already delivers all required packages.
+It is very likely that Anaconda's root environment already delivers all required packages.
 If not, creating and activating a dedicated environment `my_dsp` might be useful:

 - get at least python 3.7x, numpy, scipy, matplotlib, notebook, ipykernel, the